 Kevin J. Craig was named Executive Vice President of GP Natural Resource Partners LLC in February 2021, after serving as Executive Vice President, Coal of GP Natural Resource Partners since September 2014.
 Mr. Craig was the Vice President of Business Development for GP Natural Resource Partners LLC since 2005.
 Mr. Craig also represents NRP as one of its appointees to the Board of Managers of Ciner Wyoming LLC.
 Mr. Craig joined NRP in 2005 from CSX Transportation.
 He has extensive marketing, finance and operations experience within the energy industry.
 Mr. Craig served as a member of the West Virginia House of Delegates having been elected in 2000 and re-elected in 2002, 2004, 2006, 2008, 2010 and 2012.
 In addition to other leadership positions, Delegate Craig served as Chairman of the Committee on Energy.
 Mr. Craig did not seek re-election in 2014 and his term ended January 2015.
-Prior to joining CSX, he served as a member of both the West Virginia Chamber of Commerce and the Huntington Regional Chamber of Commerce's respective board of directors.
+Prior to joining CSX, he served as a Captain in the United States Army.
+Mr. Craig has served as the Chairman of the Huntington Regional Chamber of Commerce Board of Directors and continues as a member of both the West Virginia Chamber of Commerce and the Huntington Regional Chamber of Commerce's respective board of directors.
 He serves as a member of the Board of Directors of Encova Mutual Insurance Company and the West Virginia University Board of Governors.

 Kathryn S. Wilson has served as Vice President, General Counsel and Secretary of GP Natural Resource Partners LLC since December 2013.
 Ms. Wilson served as Associate General Counsel from March 2013 to December 2013.
 Since October 2013, Ms. Wilson has also served as General Counsel and Secretary of each of New Gauley Coal Corporation and the general partner of Western Pocahontas Properties Limited Partnership.
-She served as General Counsel of Quintana Minerals Corporation from October 2013 to November 2018 and as General Counsel of the General Partner of Great Northern Properties Limited Partnership from October 2019.
+She served as General Counsel of Quintana Minerals Corporation from October 2013 to November 2018 and as General Counsel of the General Partner of Great Northern Properties Limited Partnership from October 2013 to June 2019.
 Ms. Wilson practiced corporate and securities law with Vinson & Elkins L.L.P. from September 2001 to February 2010 and from November 2011 to February 2013.
 Ms. Wilson served as General Counsel of Antero Resources Corporation from March 2010 to June 2011.